laurabento/todo-list/README.md

-# To-do list
+# To-do List

 A simple project made to learn more about Vue.js and Vuex.
-A list for you put your to-do for the day.
+A list for you put your to-do for the day 🗒️.

 ![Desktop design preview](./preview/preview-3.png)

-## Technologies
+## 💻 Technologies
 - Vue.js
 - Vuex
 - JSON Server

-## To use the application
+## 🏁 To use the application

 ### Install dependencies
 ```